kd8bxp/Word100/README.md

 See Information_README.txt for minor changes.
 Library version 3.0.0 - Mar 19, 2018 Major change after finding some issues with LBT and 100+ Word Shield with HAM chip.
 New version has the three variations split into three different libraries, see below for more information.
+Version 4.0.0 - Apr 13, 2018 - All words are now UPPERCASE and use a underscore.
+This fixes a problem I found with some other libraries.

 ## Usage